tenzir/tenzir/web/docs/tql2/operators/yara.md

 The operator uses a YARA *scanner* under the hood that buffers blocks of bytes incrementally.
 Even though the input arrives in non-contiguous blocks of memories, the YARA scanner engine support matching across block boundaries.
-For continuously running pipelines, use the `--blockwise` option that considers each block as a separate unit.
+For continuously running pipelines, use the `blockwise=true` option that considers each block as a separate unit.
 Otherwise the scanner engine would simply accumulate blocks but never trigger a scan.